rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a note that RFC8792-folding of YANG modules can be used if and only if native YANG features (e.g., break line, "+") are not sufficient.
    - Added tool validation checks to ensure that YANG modules fit into the line limits of an I-D.
    - Added tool validation checks of JSON-encoded examples.
-   - Updated many examples to be aligned with the consistent indentation recommendation.
+   - Updated many examples to be aligned with the consistent indentation recommendation (internal consistency).
    - Updated the IANA considerations to encourage registration requests to indicate whether a module is maintained by IANA or not.
    - Added guidelines for IANA-maintained modules.
    - Elaborate the guidance for the use of values reserved for documentation in examples.
    - Recommend the use of "example:" for URI examples.
    - Added a new section "Defining Standard Tags" ({{sec-tags}}) to echo the guidance in {{!RFC8819}}.
    - Recomment against the use of "case + when" construct.
+   - Added a discussion about the prefix pattern to use for example modules.
+   - Added a statement for NMDA to be listed as normative reference.

 #  Terminology